 How much should I spend on groceries?
-It's a question we've all asked ourselves.
+It’s a question we’ve all asked.

-Your best friend spends $800 on organic soymilk and quinoa burgers each month, while your younger brother spends $100 on Ramen noodles and microwave pizza.
-You're somewhere in the middle, but you're confused about what's right.
+Your best friend spends $800 on organic sheep milk and handcrafted, artisan quinoa burgers each month for her family, while your younger brother spends $100 on ramen noodles and microwave pizzas.
+You’re somewhere in the middle, but you’re confused about what’s right.

 The problem with comparing food budgets is that no two are exactly alike.
 Naturally, some people spend more (or less) based on their family size, preferences and income.
 That’s why it’s important to find the grocery budget that’s right for your family.

 Here are five steps to discovering your supermarket sum:

 Step 1: Dig into your current spending.
 How much are you paying for groceries right now?
 This isn’t a number you should guess at.
 Scan through last month’s bank statement and see what you spent on meat, cheese and fresh-packed pickles.
 Is it way more than you expected?
 Is it more than you want to pay?
 This is your starting point.

 Step 2: Set your new amount.
 Now that you know how much you’ve been paying Trader Joe, figure out how much you’d rather pay him.
 For example, if you spent $600 on groceries last month and want to cut back a little, try knocking it down to $500 this month.
 Keep it realistic.

 Step 3: Break it down into smaller chunks.
 Before you start shopping, divide your total budget into a more digestible amount.
 Take that $500 for the month and divide it into four weeks ($125).
 Thinking in smaller amounts will keep you from blowing $400 in the first week and eating PB&Js for the next three.